Wicked7000/cheat-menu-cotl/README.md

 Feel free to look around the code and modify for personal use, if you want to release a version of your code please reach out to me first!

 If you just want to add a specific 'Cheat' to the mode feel free to open a pull request or open an issue.

+### Ethics
+Cheats that unlock DLC content or content that is intended to be locked will not be added to this mod.